vegaprotocol/specs/protocol/0028-GOVE-governance.md

 - Attempt to enact a market closure proposal on a closed market has no effect. (<a name="0028-GOVE-111" href="#0028-GOVE-111">0028-GOVE-111</a>)
 - Markets which have been suspended via a governance proposal can be resumed after a protocol upgrade restarts the network. (<a name="0028-GOVE-150" href="#0028-GOVE-150">0028-GOVE-150</a>)
 - Markets which have been suspended via a governance proposal can be terminated after a protocol upgrade restarts the network. (<a name="0028-GOVE-151" href="#0028-GOVE-151">0028-GOVE-151</a>)
+- Oracle data sources shared between multiple markets are not deactivated if one of the markets sharing the oracle data sources is terminated and settled using governance proposals.
+Now the status of the data sources should still be ACTIVE as Market2 is still using them. (<a name="0028-GOVE-152" href="#0028-GOVE-152">0028-GOVE-152</a>)
+- Ensure that when a market is suspended and then resumed via a governance proposal we can still terminate and settle the market using ethereum oracle. (<a name="0028-GOVE-153" href="#0028-GOVE-153">0028-GOVE-153</a>)

 #### Network parameter change proposals